dysemjay/dys-server-guide/guide.md

 Working From the Server Console/Common Commands
 ----------------------------------

 The purpose of this section is to explain the layout and behavior of the SRCDS command line interface, and some commonly issued commands.
-The interface is quite simple and minimalistic; output is echoed to the terminal, as is buffered input.
+The interface is quite simple and minimalist; output is echoed to the terminal, as is buffered input.
 Input is submitted by a linebreak (or pressing enter).
 Due to this behavior, the display of buffered input can be interrupted by other information, which can make the process of typing out a command tedious, and error prone.
 As far as I know, there is no elegant way of suppressing, or filtering output.
 Please inform me if you happen to know a way of doing this.

 ConVars can be set from the command line interface in a similar manner to in server.cfg.
 These will take precedence over those passed as arguments when starting the server, but not those explicitly set in server.cfg.
 So if the ConVar is set in server.cfg, your changes will be lost when it is reloaded (Such as in the case of a map change).
 If the ConVar is typed without a specified value, then the current value, along with a description of the ConVar will be printed.